M8-Babbage/M8-Babbage/README.md

 - [JavaScript](https://github.com/M8-Babbage/Notes/tree/main/javascript) - Topics about JavaScript like array methods, async/await, etc.
 - [Java](https://github.com/M8-Babbage/Java) - This is my Java path!
 - [Angular](https://github.com/M8-Babbage/Angular) - Projects than have been built with Angular.

-Ping me on discord `Babbage#5874` if you want to chat!

 **~** [_edwin-p.live_](https://edwin-p.live/)